GallagherSecurity/gallaghersecurity.github.io/mobileconnectsdk/API Changes between vMCA14.0.010 and vMCA15.0.016 SDK.md

-# Notable API Changes between vMCIA4.0.010 and vMCIA4.0.015 SDK for Android
+# Notable API Changes between SDK 14.0.010 and 15.0.016 for Android
-This document represents an overall listing of changes to the SDK.
+This document represents an overall listing of changes to the Mobile Connect SDK.
 For more details for any particular class or method, please refer to the JavaDocs.

 ## Changed `interface MobileAccess`: